 Do I Need to Wait a Year to Get an Uncontested Divorce?

 The simple answer to this question is yes.
 In South Carolina, you and your spouse will need to have lived apart for at least a year before you can file for an uncontested divorce.
-This requirement means that you must live in entirely separate households, not even spending a single night under the same roof during the one-year separation period.
+This requirement means you must live in entirely separate households, without even spending a single night under the same roof during the one-year separation period.